 If you have an iPhone you can make and receive calls on your Mac.
-The calls are routed via your iPhone so the number is the same - friends and colleagues won’t even realise you aren’t chatting to them on your handset.
+The calls are routed via your iPhone so the number is the same - friends and colleagues won’t even realise you aren’t chatting with them on your handset.

 And if you need to make a quick call to someone, you won’t have to retrieve your iPhone either - you can just place the call from your Mac.

 These phone calls will be routed via your iPhone, so all you need to remember is that the minutes will come out of your usual allocation as per your contract.

 How to make a phone call from your Mac

 Making a call from a Mac is easy, here’s how:

 - Ensure you have the right software: You need to be running at least iOS 8 on your iPhone.